A supermoon is a new or full moon closely coinciding with perigee, the moon’s closest point to Earth in its monthly orbit.

 Full moon distance (2019 Jan 21): 357,715 km

 Full moon distance (2019 Feb 19): 356,846 km

 Full moon distance (2019 Mar 21): 360,772 km

 The new moon supermoon series will also recur after 14 lunar months (14 returns to new moon).
-Thus we’ll have new supermoons on August 1 and 30, plus September 28, 2019.
+Thus we’ll have new supermoons on September 17, October 16 and November 15, 2020.

 Some astronomers have complained about the name supermoon … but we notice even the diehards are starting to use it now.
 Such is the power of folklore.